 A delicious dish, halibut cheeks aren’t very common, so they are a popular option at Thai Ginger.
 Steamed halibut cheeks are served in a spicy Panang curry sauce with basil, green beans, and bell peppers.
 It’s typically served with white or brown rice.

 We couldn’t list our favorite gluten-free dishes without mentioning dessert too.
 A traditional dessert, mango sticky rice is made with coconut milk, rice, and fresh mango.

 To find out more about our gluten-free dishes, check out our gluten-free menu.
-We offer take out, delivery and in-restaurant dining.
+If you’re in the Seattle area, we offer take out, delivery and in-restaurant dining.